raml-org/raml-spec/versions/raml-10/raml-10.md

             type: # invalid as mutually exclusive with `schema`
 ```

-It is recommended to use the `type` property instead of `schema`, as the `schema` alias is deprecated and may be removed in a future RAML version.
-The `type` property also allows for XML and JSON schemas.
+We recommended using the "type" property instead of "schema" because the schema alias is deprecated and might be removed in a future RAML version.
+Also, the "type" property supports XML and JSON schemas.

 ### Object Types